 The education system at the Constantine the Philosopher University in Nitra is based on the European Credit Transfer System (ECTS), which ensures compatibility with leading educational institutions and fosters student mobility between the universities across the European Union.
 ECTS was developed by the Commission of the European Union in order to provide common procedures to guarantee academic recognition of studies abroad.
 It provides a way of measuring and comparing learning achievements and transferring them from one institution to another.
 It is a student-centred system based on the student workload required to achieve the objectives of a programme, objectives preferably specified in terms of learning outcomes and competences to be acquired.

-Constantine the Philosopher University in Nitra (UKF) offers:
+Constantine the Philosopher University in Nitra (UKF) offers (data from 2015):

-- teacher study programmes formed as double-major combination of 27 subjects at the undergraduate and graduate level
+- teacher study programmes formed as double-major combination of 29 subjects at the undergraduate and graduate level in full-time form

 The faculties provide only accredited study programmes in a full-time or part-time form.
 The standard duration of Bachelor study (undergraduate/first cycle of higher education) is usually three years, and the Master study (graduate/second cycle of higher education) normally takes two years.
 The standard duration of study in a Doctoral level (postgraduate/third cycle of higher education) is 3 years (a maximum of 4 years) in the full-time form and up to 5 years in the part-time form.